Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

       Use domain knowledge to review and refine test cases through humans in the loop.

-   .. grid-item-card:: Run, schedule and compare evaluations
+   .. grid-item-card:: Run, review, schedule and compare evaluation runs
       :link: evaluations/index
       :link-type: doc